ianbarton/dodcott-2023/nikola/dodcott.org/posts/2021-09-14-parish-council-meeting.md

 .. type: text
 -->

-There will be a meeting of the Parish Council on Tuesday 14th February 2021 at Lightwood Green Chapel.
+There will be a meeting of the Parish Council on Tuesday 14th February 2021 at Lightwood Green Chapel starting at 7:00pm.
 All are welcome to attend.

 Parish Clerk contact details:
 Tel: 01270 588896